-Parking Reductions -Sec.
-63.207.- Parking requirements by use and maximum required off-street parking by use.
-The off-street parking maximum shall only apply to surface parking facilities with more than fifteen (15) spaces that exceed the specified off-street parking as determined in table 63.207(a).
+(a) Off-street parking minimum and maximum.
+The minimum and maximum number of off-street parking spaces by type of use shall be determined in accordance with table 63.207, minimum and maximum required off-street parking by use.
+The off-street parking maximum shall only apply to surface parking facilities with more than fifteen (15) spaces. that exceed the specified off-street parking as determined in table 63.207(a).
 Surface parking facilities that exceed the maximum shall not be created unless a conditional use permit is approved based on demonstration of need.
 In light rail station areas, a TDM plan is required for new surface parking facilities with more than fifty (50) spaces.
 As an alternative, parking spaces over the maximum may be provided in a structured parking facility.